 - Contact Dr. Treviño prior to accepting the internship for pre-approval.
 You will be directed to fill out and return an Internship Approval Form.
 This is needed for Step 2.

-- Once final approval is given the student will be forwarded a registration code for KIN 4390, an Agreement Form, a log sheet, and a sample syllabus.
+- If the internship-for-credit is approved, the student will be registered for KIN 4390 and will be sent an Agreement Form, a log sheet, and a sample syllabus.
 This is a 3-hour course that will provide the student with the academic credit required for the internship.

 - NOTE THAT KIN 4390 WILL NOT COUNT TOWARDS THE DEGREE PLAN EITHER AS THE INTERNSHIP REQUIREMENT OR AN ELECTIVE.

-- All information, communication, and requirements will be done through Blackboard, which will be available on the first day of the semester.
+- All information, communication, and requirements will be done through Blackboard Learn, which will be available on the first day of the semester.

 The Formal Internship